-Room to Grow: As you add more products, categories, more product images, the number of page-views will gradually increase.
+Room to Grow: As you add more products, categories, and product images, the number of page-views will gradually increase.

 Though typically a Cart will never use more than a fraction of it's allotted bandwidth, you’ll be spared overage bills from even the heaviest traffic.
-Plus, since extra bandwidth is extremely affordable when built into a service plan (PinnacleCart's Standard Plan) (way cheaper than paying overages or the cost of your site going down during peak hours), it’s well worth the price.
+Plus, since extra bandwidth is extremely affordable when built into a service plan (PinnacleCart's Standard Plan is way cheaper than paying overages or the cost of your site going down during peak hours), it’s well worth the price.

-By acquiring extra bandwidth (by getting at least the Standard Plan), you’re not just future-proofing your Cart, but also having the peace of mind from knowing your business site is well prepared for whatever comes.
+By acquiring extra bandwidth (getting at least the Standard Plan), you’re not just future-proofing your cart, but also having the peace of mind from knowing your business site is well prepared for whatever comes.